Managing Director, EMEA

 Jim has led numerous workshops and many projects relating to market and credit risk, Basel II & III, balance sheet management, and profitability measurement throughout EMEA, the United Kingdom, the United States and Australia.
 He is a featured speaker in the workshops and seminars organized by the Financial Stability Institute, a division of the Bank for International Settlements (BIS).

-Jim is a graduate from the University if NSW where he earned his degrees in Applied Engineering and Geophysics.
+Jim is a graduate from the University of New South Wales where he earned his degrees in Applied Engineering and Geophysics.
 He worked in this field for nearly 10 years conducting shallow earth projects in engineering and construction, environmental and groundwater studies.
 His core competencies were in seismic refraction, resistivity, gravitational, magnetic and induced polarization methods.
 The mathematical foundations and practical applications of these techniques paved the way for a smooth transition into finance.